abkour/glshader/README.md

 #### Moving shaders

-You can move shaders to the other by using the following methods:
+You can move shaders by using the following methods:

 ```c++
 auto shaderA(std::move(shaderB))